Waterfall Project Management Methodology: Principles and Practices

 When to Use Waterfall:

-- Projects with well-defined and unchanging requirements, such as construction or government contracts.
+- Projects with well-defined and unchanging requirements and regulatory specifications, such as construction or government contracts.

-- Environments requiring strict compliance and extensive documentation, like healthcare or finance.
+- Environments that require strict compliance and extensive documentation, such as healthcare or finance.

 - Projects with low uncertainty, where outcomes and processes are clear from the start.